Sticky: August 2021 and Summer 2021 Recaps

 Rain fell in the south on the morning of the 20th, with a bit more falling early on the 21st.
 Brigantine (Atlantic) received 2.03”, Deerfield (Cumberland) 1.78”, two Middle Township sites had 1.55” and 1.29”, two Vineland (Cumberland) locations had 1.87” and 1.44”, and four Lower Township (Cape May) gauges caught from 1.16”–1.29”.

 The main event of the month arrived on the evening of the 21st with scattered storms in the northeast.
 Early on the 22nd, extremely heavy rain induced flash flooding to a portion of Long Beach Island and also southern Middlesex and Mercer counties.
 At this time, Hurricane Henri was heading up the east coast, helping to feed moisture into these deluges as a storm-steering trough of low pressure sat to the west.
 Henri weakened to a tropical storm before making landfall in Rhode Island midday on the 22nd.
 From there it turned sharply to the west with an accompanying heavy shield of rain, particularly to the west and ultimately south (left side of the storm) as it traveled to the southern Catskills as a tropical depression.
 This put northern and central NJ in a zone of heavy rain for many hours before tapering off on the 23rd as scattered heavy showers fell in south Jersey.
 Stations received 2.00” or more in 17 counties, with only the far south receiving less (Figures 5 and 6).
 Top rainfall totals for the 11 counties where one or more station received 5.00” or more are posted in Table 2.
 Of the 270 CoCoRaHS reports, 11 came in from 7.28”–8.78”, 70 from 5.00”–6.85”, 100 between 3.00”–4.99”, 64 from 1.00”–2.99”, and 26 from 0.15”–0.99”.
+A full listing of rainfall totals can be viewed here.

 Water rescues from homes and vehicles occurred in southern Middlesex County communities such as Helmetta, Spotswood, Jamesburg, and Monroe Township.
 Moderate and some locally major flooding occurred in the Raritan Basin, with some streams and rivers leaving their banks in the Passaic Basin.
 Figures 7–9 show time series of stream and river discharge or discharge and stage for, sequentially, the Stony Brook that flows into the Millstone that joins the Raritan just upstream of the latter’s gauging station.
 The Raritan rose approximately 13 feet.
 Winds were light throughout the state with Harvey Cedars (Ocean) receiving the top NJWxNet gust of 26 mph on the 22nd and Fortescue (Cumberland) 37 mph on the 23rd.

 Figure 5.
 Rainfall from August 21st to 23rd based on an ONJSC analysis generated using observations from NWS Cooperative, CoCoRaHS, NJWxNet, and a few other smaller networks.
 Note the scale in inches to the right of the map.
+A full listing of rainfall totals can be viewed here.

 Figure 6.
 Rainfall from approximately 7 AM on August 21st to 7 AM on August 24th based on a PRISM (Oregon State University) analysis generated using NWS Cooperative and CoCoRaHS observations.
 Note the scale in inches at the bottom of the map, which is the same as the scale on Figures 2-4, thus the purpose of this figure to demonstrate the extreme nature of the distribution of heavy rainfall compared to other events this August.